MrLoh/thesis-davidson/manuscript.md

 The interpretations are not as straight forward, as it might seem.
 There are three main interpretations for what it means to pass the Turing Test:

 1. The Turing Test is taken as an operational *definition* --- a *sufficient* and *necessary* condition --- of *intelligence*[^intelligence]: Something is intelligent if and only if it passes the Turing Test.
 [Such an interpretation is for example found in @Millar:1973pi.]
 2. The Turing Test is taken as a *sufficient* condition of intelligence: Something is intelligent if it passes the Turing Test.
-But it is not necessary for something to pass the Turing test in order to be intelligent. [@Davidson:1990tt tends towards this interpretation.]
+But it is not necessary for something to pass the Turing test in order to be intelligent. [@Davidson:1990tt takes this interpretation.]
 3. The Turing Test is taken "as a potential source of good inductive evidence for" intelligence: If Something passed the Turing Test one would be *justified* for inductively inferring that it is intelligent.
 [This interpretation goes back to @Moor:1976at, p.
 249, 251.]

 The first interpretation and any reading of intelligence in a broader sense are clearly not in line with Turing's ideas.
 Turing was not interested in a definition of intelligence but in setting a clear goal for further research.
 In fact I would argue that the third interpretation from Moor does Turing most justice.
 This becomes fairly clear from the following section of a radio interview [-@Turing:1952ca], which represents Turing's simplest expression of the test: